 Near Fredonia in Mohave County, Arizona — The American Mountains (Southwest)

 Location.
-36° 51.874′ N, 112° 44.469′ W. Marker is near Fredonia, Arizona, in Mohave County.
+36° 51.784′ N, 112° 44.423′ W. Marker is near Fredonia, Arizona, in Mohave County.
 Marker can be reached from North Pipe Spring Road, 0.3 miles north of Arizona Route 389, on the left when traveling north.
-Marker is located along the Ridge Trail in Pipe Spring National Monument.
+Marker is located along the park grounds trail in Pipe Spring National Monument, near the west side of West Cabin.
 Touch for map.
 Marker is at or near this postal address: 406 North Pipe Spring Road, Fredonia AZ 86022, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Pipe Spring National Monument